 Well, now they know.
 And they are pleased.

 “It was a successful budget season,” said Joshua Pruzansky, who heads the Orthodox Union’s New Jersey political arm.

-To read the rest of this article in the New Jersey Jewish Standard, click here.
+Click here to read the full article in The New Jersey Jewish Standard.